-Will i have to pay a surcharge after a dui?
+Will i have to pay a surcharge after a dui in new jersey?

 A conviction for a DUI in New Jersey can result in a wide variety of penalties, including potential jail time, fines, and suspension of your driver’s license.
 In addition, a conviction for A DUI will also lead to the imposition of a surcharge by the Motor Vehicle Commission.
 A surcharge is a penalty that must be paid in addition to any fines and penalties ordered by the court as part of your sentence.
 If you are facing a DUI conviction in New Jersey (especially if you have had prior DUI or DWI convictions), you need to understand how surcharges work.

 Penalties for a DUI Conviction in New Jersey

 New Jersey’s DUI statute imposes increasingly severe penalties for a conviction, depending on the level of your intoxication at the time of your arrest and whether you have had any prior convictions.
 Penalties for a DUI/DWI conviction include:

 - First time conviction: Up to 30 days in jail, license suspension of up to 3 months, between $250 and $400 in fines, potential ignition interlock requirement for six to 12 months, alcohol/substance abuse assessments, mandatory classes at the Intoxicated Driver Resource Center; if your BAC is 0.10% or higher, the license suspension is for seven to 12 months and the fines are increased to $300 to $500

 - Second conviction: Two to 90 days in jail, 30 days’ community service, fines of $500 to $1,000, 12 to 48 hours of classes at the Intoxicated Driver Resource Center, two years’ license suspension, and an ignition interlock requirement